-At the heart of these capabilities is the 3PL’s warehouse management system (WMS).
-In this article, we’ll take a closer look at the WMS and the benefits it can bring to your operation.
+With companies holding on to more inventory, the inventory management capabilities of your 3PL partner are more important than ever.
+At the heart of those capabilities is the 3PL’s warehouse management system (WMS).
+In this article, we’ll take a closer look at the role of the WMS in the warehouse, and the benefits it can bring to 3PL inventory management and other vital functions.

-A WMS is software that performs a variety of functions related to goods arriving to the warehouse; goods stored within the warehouse; and goods leaving the warehouse.
+A WMS is a software-based system that performs a variety of functions related to goods arriving to the warehouse; goods stored within the warehouse; and goods leaving the warehouse.
 Its basic capabilities include:

 - Order management: Shipment status, parcel tracking information, and other information can be viewed – and is automatically updated – within the WMS.